 Difference Between Equity vs Royalty

-Resources play a major role in all type of organizations.
+Resources play a major role in all types of organizations.
 There are different ways by which an organization can acquire and incorporate the different resources required in their business operations.
-Some of the businesses have the direct and full ownership on the resources which they will require in order to produce and provide the goods and services to its customers while the other will acquire the assets from the owner and use them for the commercial purpose.
+Some of the businesses have the direct and full ownership of the resources which they will require in order to produce and provide the goods and services to its customers while the other will acquire the assets from the owner and use them for commercial purposes.
 In case of the ownership, shareholders hold the equity of the company and get the returns in the form of dividend and capital gain.
 On the other hand when the company uses the resources of the other persons then it has to pay the royalty to the legal owner of the property.
 Businesses have to research the pros and cons of the different options available and then select the best for their organization out of them.

 In this article, we discuss the differences between Equity vs Royalty in detail.